alvintan626/c-p-and-e-final-project-spring-2018/README.md

 ## Summary

-Here, write a paragraph or two describing what you built for your final project and what was challenging.

 Include a discussion how it will be interactive or responsive to the environment.

+Alvin, Sandy, and Kailin's Zoomba (ASK Zoomba) is a close competitor to KiwiBot and the Roomba.
+Our product involves packaging mail using a

 ## Component Parts

-HC-SR04 Ultrasonic Sensor Distance Module (5pcs) for Arduino UNO MEGA2560 Nano Robot XBee ZigBee by ElecRight
+HC-SR04 Ultrasonic Sensor Distance Module for Arduino UNO MEGA2560 Nano Robot XBee ZigBee by ElecRight

 4 Pcs Arduino Plastic Tire Wheel with DC 3V 5V 6v Gear Motor For DIY Robot Smart Car Robot

-Supporting Swivel Caster Wheel - 1.3" Diameter
+L293D Motor Driver

+3 Servo Motors

 Woodblock